Who Investigates Non-Profit Organizations?

 Excess Benefit TransactionsIRS

-Compensation issues and non-filing and nonpayment fo employee taxesIRS, State, Department of Labor and state-equivalent
+Compensation issues and non-filing and nonpayment of employee taxesIRS, State, Department of Labor and state-equivalent

-Failure to comply to fundraising and charitable solicitation lawsState, and IRS
+Failure to comply with fundraising and charitable solicitation lawsStates (typically Secretary of State or Attorney General’s office)

 State-related tax violations (TPT, Sales Tax, Use Tax)State (Department of Revenue or equivalent)